-National Food Chain Safety Office
+National Food Chain Safety Office Animal Health and Animal Welfare Directorate (in Hungarian) Keleti K. utca 24, Budapest 1024, Hungary; Tel: +36 1 336 9000; E-Mail: aai@nebih.gov.hu

-Animal Health and Animal Welfare Directorate (in Hungarian) Keleti K. utca 24, Budapest 1024, Hungary; Tel: +36 1 336 9000; E-mail: aai@nebih.gov.hu Import goods are subjects to Value Added Tax, which is handled by the importer or the distributor.
-Certain imports of commodities (e.g. alcoholic beverages) may require special licensing and procedures and may also be subjects to excise tax.
+Imported goods are subject to a Value Added Tax (VAT), which is handled by the importer or the distributor.
+Certain imports of commodities (e.g., alcoholic beverages) may require special licensing and procedures and may also be subject to an excise tax.